-- 321.1 Members in Public Practice are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats. - 321.2 Providing a second opinion to an entity that is not an existing client might create a selfinterest or other threat to compliance with one or more of the fundamental principles.
+- Members in Public Practice are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats. - Providing a second opinion to an entity that is not an existing client might create a selfinterest or other threat to compliance with one or more of the fundamental principles.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- 321.3 A1 A Member in Public Practice might be asked to provide a second opinion on the application of Australian Accounting Standards, Auditing and Assurance Standards, reporting or other standards or principles to (a) specific circumstances, or (b) transactions by, or on behalf of a company or an entity that is not an existing client.
-A threat, for example, a self-interest threat to compliance with the principle of professional competence and due care, might be created if the second opinion is not based on the same facts that the Existing or Predecessor Accountant had, or is based on inadequate evidence. - 321.3 A2 A factor that is relevant in evaluating the level of such a self-interest threat is the circumstances of the request and all the other available facts and assumptions relevant to the expression of a professional judgement. - 321.3 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - With the client's permission, obtaining information from the Existing or Predecessor Accountant. - Describing the limitations surrounding any opinion in communications with the client. - Providing the Existing or Predecessor Accountant with a copy of the opinion.
+- A Member in Public Practice might be asked to provide a second opinion on the application of tax laws and regulations, and Australian Accounting Standards, Auditing and Assurance Standards, reporting or other standards or principles to (a) specific circumstances, or (b) transactions by, or on behalf of a company or an entity that is not an existing client.
+A threat, for example, a self-interest threat to compliance with the principle of professional competence and due care, might be created if the second opinion is not based on the same facts that the Existing or Predecessor Accountant or other service provider had, or is based on inadequate evidence. - 321.3 A2 A factor that is relevant in evaluating the level of such a self-interest threat is the circumstances of the request and all the other available facts and assumptions relevant to the expression of a professional judgement. - 321.3 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - With the client's permission, obtaining information from the Existing or Predecessor Accountant or other service provider. - Describing the limitations surrounding any opinion in communications with the client. - Providing the Existing or Predecessor Accountant or other service provider with a copy of the opinion.